 “Hm,” she said, dismissing him.
 “You— have al—ready— been helpful.
 Thank— you.”

 “My pleasure,” he said with a disarming smile.
-“And by the way, I have a masters in sociology that I got probably in the same building where you’ve been studying history.
-Maybe I wouldn’t be completely useless.”
-He wiggled his eyebrows at her.
+“And by the way, I have a masters in sociology from the same campus where you’ve been studying history.
+I might not be completely useless.”
+He gave his eyebrows a flick.

 “I— never— said—”

-“Yeah, your face did,” he said, his hand waving a circle around her face.
+“Yeah, your face did.”
+He waved his hand waving a circle in front of him.
 “You’re kind of a light read.”

 Sarah opened her mouth in an abashed, insulted expression, then narrowed her eyes.
 “So oo-what is— my face— saying— now?”
-She opened a book with a thud and got back to work.
-With her head down, all Giovanni saw was a fright of curls on the top of her head.
+She opened a book with a thud and read.
+With her head down, all he saw was a fright of curls on top of her head.

-He appreciated her spunk.
-“I can’t read your face, but your ponytail is definitely telling me to leave you alone.”
+“I can’t read your face, but your ponytail is telling me to leave you alone.”

 She sighed.
 “I’m— really grate—ful to— you.
-Please, if I— can— finish these— last few?”
+But please, if I— can— finish these— last few ques—tions?”

-Twenty-five minutes and a tea refill later, Sarah looked up from her work.
-“Y-you’re still— here,” she noted with a wry grin.
+Twenty-five minutes and a tea refill later, Sarah finally looked up from her work.
+“Y-you’re still— here.”

-“So are you,” he noted back, relieved to be pulled away from his phone and the evolving drama of his highly publicized breakup.
+“So are you,” he said, relieved to be pulled away from his phone and the evolving drama of his publicized breakup.
 “Interested in playing Twenty Questions?”

-She shrugged.
-“All— right,” she said and handed him her research notes.
+“All— right.”
+She handed him her research notes.